 Audited courses do not receive college credit.
 Auditing students are not required to complete exams and papers.
 Auditing students are expected to attend all sessions of the course.
 Students who exceed the number of absences indicated in the course syllabus may be asked to leave the course.
-A student cannot change from audit to credit or credit to audit after the add/drop deadline.
+A student cannot change from audit to credit after the initial add/drop period.
+At no time may a credit course be switched to an audit course.